Agile – Circa 1997

 Into Production – Better Late Than Never

-Finally, with the commissioning of the production infrastructure finally in sight, the focus of our final couple of cycles shifted to getting ready to deploying the product into live production.
+Finally, with the commissioning of the production infrastructure in sight at last, the focus of our final couple of cycles shifted to getting ready to deploy the product into live production.

 Some three months after the end of the first thirteen cycles, the client’s customers had received the new service so well that CWC commissioned another couple of cycles to add some more features into the product, and we were able to assess the quality of the system in production.
 The system had run live and uninterrupted 18×7 for over three months, with only three minor defects reported in that time.